Who's this guide for?

 Payment: pre-built homes

 For pre-built, this is when you’ll transfer your first instalment payment, which gets construction going.

 This first payment is usually around 30-40% of the sale price, minus whatever amount you paid for the deposit.

-Before officially taking possession of your new home, you’ll need to do a final walkthrough with your agent and the builder, developer or current owner to make sure everything looks good.
+Before officially taking possession of your new home, you’ll need to do a final walk-through with your agent and the builder, developer or current owner to make sure everything looks good.

-This is especially important for pre-construction.
+This walk-through is especially important for pre-built homes.

 You’ll likely have visited one or more times during construction to monitor progress and inspect the build as key milestones are reached.

-But the final inspection is your last chance to make sure everything has been built to your specifications.
+The final inspection is your last chance to make sure everything has been built to your specifications.

 It’s now time to sign the final agreement, which is called the Agreement of Final Sale.

 If you’re financing through the seller, the final agreement will include a mortgage addendum outlining the rate, term and payment schedule.